The sun keeps turning an apocalyptic shade of red. Here’s why.

 To understand why this happens, you need to know a bit of optics.
 Sun rays contain light from the whole visible spectrum.
 As the sun’s white light beams into the atmosphere, it collides with molecules that diffuse some of the wavelengths.
 On a normal day, short wavelength colors, like purple and blue, are filtered out, making the sun look yellow.

-But high concentrations of light-scattering molecules in the air (like smoke particles from a wildfire), crowd out more of those short-wavelength colors, leaving behind that hellish red color.
+But high concentrations of light-scattering molecules in the air (like smoke particles from a wildfire) crowd out more of those short-wavelength colors, leaving behind that hellish red color.

 Since climate change makes wildfires worse, we’ll be seeing a lot more of it.